Tim55667757/FuzzyClassificator/README.md

     0.5     0.6     High    Max               Min
     0.6     0.7     Max     Max               Min

-For training on this data use --learn key with config parameter, for example:
+For training on this data set use --learn key with config parameter, for example:

     --learn config=3,3,2,2